tygern/rssski/README.md

 1. Add the feed url (`${RSSSKI_APP_URL}/instagram/accidentallywesanderson`) to your favorite RSS reader.

-1. The worker fetches social feeds every hour, so be patient while waiting for your feed to update.
+1. The worker fetches social feeds periodically, so be patient while waiting for your feed to update.

 ## Deploy